birminghamurbanobservatory/public-data-hub/Walkthrough.md

 - https://api.birminghamurbanobservatory.com/platforms?id__in=forestdale-primary-school,netatmo-05-00-00-05-b8-bc-p9z

-Although, at the time of writing the latter wasn't implement yet.
-It will be soon.

 N.B. the top grandparent platform comes first in the `ancestorPlatforms` array, and the bottom child platform is last (i.e. the one the actual sensor that made the observation is hosted on).

-4. We can get more details about the sensor that made the observation from:
+1. We can get more details about the sensor that made the observation from:

 - https://api.birminghamurbanobservatory.com/sensors/netatmo-05-00-00-05-b8-bc-rain